-A. Applicants must be eligible to enroll in ENG 111 and MAT 143 without a co-requisite.
+- A. Applicants must be eligible to enroll in ENG 111 and MAT 143 without a co-requisite.
 The requirements for each course can be found in the Course Descriptions section of the catalog.
-If you have questions regarding eligibility please contact Student Development at 252-246-1281.

-B. Applicants must have a grade point average of 2.0 or higher on all general education (non-SUR prefix) courses that are required for the Surgical Technology program.
+If you have questions regarding eligibility please contact Student Development at 252-246-1281. - B. Applicants must have a grade point average of 2.0 or higher on all general education (non-SUR prefix) courses that are required for the Surgical Technology program.

 - A. Should there be more qualified applicants than space available, a point system will be used to rank applicants and determine selection for admission to the Surgical Technology Diploma program.
 The following items will be used in consideration for ranking: - TEAS Adjusted Individual Score. - Non-Surgical Technology (SUR) courses.
-If applicant has taken courses more than once, the highest grade will be used to award points. - Diplomas (5 points), Associate Degrees (10 points), and Bachelor's Degree or higher (15 points). - 3 points will be awarded to students who are currently enrolled at Wilson Community College.
+If applicant has taken courses

+- more than once, the highest grade will be used to award points. - Maximum 2 points will be awarded to applicants with any previously earned degree(s), diploma(s), or certificate(s). - 3 points will be awarded to students who are currently enrolled at Wilson Community College.